Category: Better Help | Author and Publisher: Elly Prior | First published: 12-08-2018 | Modified: 21-02-2019

 Because online counselling can be a minefield, I’m really pleased to be able to signpost you to a legitimate, professional and reputable resource: Better Help.

 I am affiliated with Better Help (and you can easily check out my credentials and theirs online).
-Better Help was created by someone who just wanted to be able to connect with a professional, licensed counsellor/therapist who was available when they were.
+Better Help was created by someone who just wanted to be able to connect with a professional, licensed counsellor/therapist who was available where and whenever they were.

 It's super easy to register your interest with Better Help.
 They make sure you get connected to a professional therapist who has particular knowledge of and experience with your specific problem(s).